jachin/much-select-elm/README.md

 ##### `inputKeyUpDebounced`

 This event fires every time a user types in the `#input-filter` but is debounced by half a second.
-The idea here is if you want to hook a `<much-select>` up to an API you can use this event to kick off your API call to add additional options based on what the user is has "searched" for.
+The idea here is if you want to hook a `<much-select>` up to an API you can use this event to kick off your API calls to add additional options based on what the user is has "searched" for.

 ### Functions